MiguelElGallo/ragvectordb/README.md

 - Start github codespaces [Open in Codespaces](https://codespaces.new/MiguelElGallo/ragvectordb)
 - Rename file sampleenv.txt to .env
   - Update the URLs and keys of your azure services
-- Open the folder Jupyter, and there open Notebook
+- Open the folder Jupyter, and there open Notebook corpus.ipynb
+- Press the button "Run All"